 - Open for material donations: 10:00am to 4:00pm

-- Donation pickup service will be reinstated on May 20th, with safety protocols in place.
+- Donation pickup service has been reinstated with safety protocols in place.

 Required Safety Protocols

 - We ask that all persons coming to shop or to donate items at ReStore wear a face mask/covering (we do not supply masks).

 - A 6-foot requirement for physical distancing will be adhered to by all customers and staff.